Homes for Ukraine: NI 'fully looped into' scheme says Michael Gove

 Northern Ireland can play a full role in housing Ukrainian refugees in spite of the absence of an executive at Stormont, MPs have been told.

-The Secretary of State for Communities, Michael Gove, said on Monday night that all parts of the UK would be involved in the Homes for Ukraine scheme.
+Michael Gove, Secretary of State for Communities, said on Monday night that all parts of the UK would be involved in the Homes for Ukraine scheme.

 People who take in refugees will be known as sponsors.